Onyx-Protocol/Onyx/docs/1.1/protocol/specifications/validation.md

     8. Transactions: none.

-### Accept block
+### Apply block

 **Inputs:**

 1. block,
-2. current blockchain state.
+2. blockchain state.

-**Output:** true or false.

-**Affects:** Current blockchain state.
+**Output:** blockchain state.

 **Algorithm:**

-1. [Evaluate](#evaluate-predicate) the [consensus program](data.md#consensus-program) of the blockchain state as a predicate using VM version 1 with the program arguments of the block witness initializing the data stack.
+1. [Evaluate](#evaluate-predicate) the [consensus program](data.md#consensus-program) of the blockchain state as a predicate using:
+    * VM version: 1
+    * Program arguments from the block witness
+    * Extensibility: false.
+2. If the evaluation fails, halt and return blockchain state unchanged.
-2. [Validate the block](#validate-block) with respect to the current blockchain state; if invalid, halt and return false.
+3. [Validate the block](#validate-block) with “previous block header” set to the block header in the current blockchain state; if invalid, halt and return blockchain state unchanged.
+4. Let `S` be the input blockchain state.
+5. For each transaction in the block, in order:
-3. [Apply the block](#apply-block) to the current blockchain state, yielding a new state.
+    1. [Apply the transaction](#apply-transaction) using the input block’s header to blockchain state `S`, yielding a new state `S′`.
+    2. If transaction failed to be applied (did not change blockchain state), halt and return the input blockchain state unchanged.
+    3. Test that [assets merkle root](data.md#assets-merkle-root) of `S′` is equal to the assets merkle root declared in the block commitment; if not, halt and return blockchain state unchanged.
-4. Replace the current blockchain state with the new state.
+    4. Replace `S` with `S′`.
-5. Return true.

-### Check block is well-formed

-**Input:** block.

-**Output:** true or false.
+6. Remove elements of the nonce set in `S` where the expiration timestamp is less than the block’s timestamp, yielding a new state `S′`.
+7. Return the state `S’`.

+### Apply transaction

+**Inputs:**

+1. transaction,
+2. block header,
+3. blockchain state.

+**Output:** blockchain state.

 **Algorithm:**

-1. Test that the block can be parsed as a [block data structure](data.md#block); if not, halt and return false.
+1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return the input blockchain state unchanged.
-2. Test that the block contains the list of transactions (e.g. serialized with [flags](data.md#block-serialization-flags) 0x03); otherwise, halt and return false.
+1. Let `S` be the input blockchain state.
+2. For all [nonce entries](entries.md#nonce) in the transaction:
+    1. If [nonce ID](entries.md#entry-id) is already stored in the nonce set of the blockchain state, halt and return the input blockchain state unchanged.
+    2. Add ([nonce ID](entries.md#entry-id), transaction maxtime) to the nonce set in `S`, yielding a new state `S′`.
+    3. Replace `S` with `S′`.
-3. For each transaction in the block, test that the [transaction is well-formed](#check-transaction-is-well-formed); if any are not, halt and return false.
+3. For each [spend version 1](entries.md#spend-1) in the transaction:
-4. Compute the [transactions merkle root](data.md#transactions-merkle-root) for the block.
-5. Test that the computed merkle tree hash equals the value recorded in the block’s commitment; if not, halt and return false.
+    1. Delete the spent output ID from `S`, yielding a new state `S′`.
+    2. Replace `S` with `S′`.
+4. For each [output version 1](entries.md#output-1) in the transaction:
+    1. Add that output’s [ID](entries.md#entry-id) to `S`, yielding a new state `S′`.
+    2. Replace `S` with `S′`.
-6. Return true.
+5. Return `S`.

 ### Validate block

 **Inputs:**

 1. block,
-2. blockchain state.
+2. previous block header.

 **Output:** true or false.

 **Algorithm:**

-1. Test that the [block is well-formed](#check-block-is-well-formed); if not, halt and return false.
-2. Test that the block’s version is greater or equal the block version in the blockchain state; if not, halt and return false.
+1. Test that the block’s version is greater or equal the block version in the previous block header; if not, halt and return false.
-3. Test that the block contains the [block witness](data.md#block-witness) and the list of transactions (e.g. serialized with [flags](data.md#block-serialization-flags) 0x03); otherwise, halt and return false.
-4. If the block’s version is 1:
+2. If the block’s version is 1:
     * Test that the [block commitment](data.md#block-commitment) contains only the fields defined in this version of the protocol; if it contains additional fields, halt and return false.
     * Test that the [block witness](data.md#block-witness) contains only a program arguments field; if it contains additional fields, halt and return false.
-5. Test that the block’s [height](data.md#block) is one greater than the height of the blockchain state; if not, halt and return false.
+3. Test that the block’s [height](data.md#block) is one greater than the height of the previous block header; if not, halt and return false.
-6. Test that the block’s [previous block ID](data.md#block) is equal to the [block ID](data.md#block-id) of the state; if not, halt and return false.
+4. Test that the block’s [previous block ID](data.md#block) is equal to the [ID](data.md#block-id) of the provided previous block header; if not, halt and return false.
-7. Test that the block’s timestamp is greater than the timestamp of the blockchain state; if not, halt and return false.
+5. Test that the block’s timestamp is greater than the timestamp of the previous block header; if not, halt and return false.
-8. Let S be the input blockchain state.
-9. For each transaction in the block, in order:
+6. For each transaction in the block:
-    1. [Validate the transaction](#validate-transaction) with respect to S; if invalid, halt and return false.
+    1. [Validate transaction](#validate-transaction) with the timestamp and block version of the input block header; if it is not valid, halt and return false.
-    2. [Apply the transaction](#apply-transaction) to S, yielding a new state S′.
+7. Compute the [transactions merkle root](data.md#transactions-merkle-root) for the block.
-    3. Test that [assets merkle root](data.md#assets-merkle-root) of S′ is equal to the assets merkle root declared in the block commitment; if not, halt and return false.
+8. Test that the computed merkle tree hash equals the value recorded in the block’s commitment; if not, halt and return false.
-    4. Replace S with S′.
-10. Return true.
+9. Return true.

 ### Validate transaction

-A transaction is said to be *valid* with respect to a particular blockchain state if it is well formed and if the outputs it attempts to spend exist in the state, and it satisfies the predicates in those outputs.
-The transaction may or may not be valid with respect to a different blockchain state.

 **Inputs:**

 1. transaction,
-2. blockchain state.
+2. timestamp,
+3. block version.

 **Output:** true or false.

 **Algorithm:**

-1. Test that the [transaction is well-formed](#check-transaction-is-well-formed); if not, halt and return false.
+1. Test that the transaction has exactly one [TxHeader](entries.md#txheader) entry; if not, halt and return false.
-2. If the block version in the blockchain state is 1:
+2. If the block version is 1, test that [TxHeader](entries.md#txheader) version equals 1; if not, halt and return false.
-    1. Test that transaction version equals 1.
-If it is not, halt and return false.
+3. If the transaction maxtime is greater than zero test that it is greater than or equal to the mintime; if not, halt and return false.
+TODO: move this line to entries.md.
-3. If the transaction minimum time is greater than zero:
+4. If the transaction mintime is greater than zero:
-    1. Test that the timestamp of the blockchain state is greater than or equal to the transaction minimum time; if not, halt and return false.
+    1. Test that the input timestamp is greater than or equal to the transaction mintime; if not, halt and return false.
-4. If the transaction maximum time is greater than zero:
+5. If the transaction maxtime is greater than zero:
-    1. Test that the timestamp of the blockchain state is less than or equal to the transaction maximum time; if not, halt and return false.
+    1. Test that the input timestamp is less than or equal to the transaction maxtime; if not, halt and return false.
-5. If all inputs in transaction are [issuance with asset version 1](data.md#asset-version-1-issuance-commitment), test if at least one of them has a non-empty nonce.
-If all have empty nonces, halt and return false.
-    * Note: this means that transaction uniqueness is guaranteed not only by spending inputs and issuance inputs with non-empty nonce, but also by future inputs of unknown asset versions.
-The future asset versions will provide rules enforcing transaction uniqueness.
-6. For each [issuance input with asset version 1](data.md#asset-version-1-issuance-commitment) and a non-empty nonce, test the following conditions.
-If any condition is not satisfied, halt and return false:
-    1. Both transaction minimum and maximum timestamps are not zero.
-    2. State’s timestamp is greater or equal to the transaction minimum timestamp.
-    3. State’s timestamp is less or equal to the transaction maximum timestamp.
-    4. Input’s [issuance hash](data.md#issuance-hash) does not appear in the state’s nonce set.
-7. For every input in the transaction with asset version equal 1, [validate that input](#validate-transaction-input) with respect to the blockchain state; if invalid, halt and return false.
-8. Return true.

-### Validate transaction input

-**Inputs:**

-1. transaction input with asset version 1,
-2. blockchain state.

-**Output:** true or false.

-**Algorithm:**

-1. If the input is an *issuance*:
-    1. Test that the *initial block ID* declared in the witness matches the initial block ID of the current blockchain; if not, halt and return false.
-    2. Compute [asset ID](data.md#asset-id) from the initial block ID, asset version 1, and the *VM version* and *issuance program* declared in the witness.
-If the resulting asset ID is not equal to the declared asset ID in the issuance commitment, halt and return false.
-    3. [Evaluate](#evaluate-predicate) its [issuance program](data.md#issuance-program), for the VM version specified in the issuance commitment and with the [input witness](data.md#transaction-input-witness) [program arguments](data.md#program-arguments); if execution fails, halt and return false.
-2. If the input is a *spend*:
-    1. Check if the state contains the input’s [output ID](data.md#output-id).
-If the output ID does not exist in the state, halt and return false.
+6. [Validate TxHeader](entries.md#txheader-validity); if not valid, halt and return false.
-    2. [Evaluate](#evaluate-predicate) the previous output’s control program, for the VM version specified in the previous output and with the [input witness](data.md#transaction-input-witness) program arguments.
-    3. If the evaluation returns false, halt and return false.
-3. Return true.
+7. Return true.

-### Check transaction is well-formed

-**Input:** transaction.

-**Output:** true or false.

-**Algorithm:**

-1. Test that the transaction can be parsed as a [transaction data structure](data.md#transaction); if not, halt and return false.
+### Old Rules (check new rules against these)

+**Tx Validity:**

-2. Test that the transaction has at least one input; if not, halt and return false.
+3. Test that the transaction has at least one input; if not, halt and return false.
 3. Ensure that each [input commitment](data.md#transaction-input-commitment) appears only once; if there is a duplicate, halt and return false.
-4. If the transaction maximum time is greater than zero test that it is greater than or equal to the minimum time; if not, halt and return false.
+4. If the transaction maxtime is greater than zero test that it is greater than or equal to the mintime; if not, halt and return false.
 5. If transaction version equals 1, check each of the following conditions.
 If any are not satisfied, halt and return false:
     1. [Transaction common fields](data.md#transaction-common-fields) string must contain only the fields defined in this version of the protocol (no additional data included).
     2. Every [input](data.md#transaction-input) [asset version](data.md#asset-version) must equal 1.